 In order to prevent fumbling for the paperwork the officer will ask for, know where everything is.
 Place your registration and automobile insurance information in an envelope and keep it in your glove compartment.
 Keep your driver's license in your wallet in an easily locatable place.

 As soon as you see the flashing light behind you, turn on your right turn signal, look for a safe place to stop, and pull off to the right as soon as possible.
 If the officer is pursuing someone else, you can let out a breath of relief, knowing you got out of the way.
-However, if the officer is right behind you, chances are, you're the one he's pulling over.
+However, if the officer is right behind you, chances are you're the one she's pulling over.

 No Sudden Movements